-Many things can make your blood pressure too low.
-These range in severity from normal changes caused by pregnancy to dangerous underlying conditions, like heart problems or hormone disturbances.
-Some low blood pressure causes are simple cases of dehydration brought on by vomiting, intense exercise, or the overuse of diuretics.
+Many things can cause your blood pressure to be too low, ranging from normal pregnancy-induced changes to dangerous underlying conditions, like heart problems or hormone disturbances.
+In some instances, what causes low blood pressure could be a simple case of dehydration brought on by vomiting, intense exercise, or the overuse of diuretics.
 Some studies have shown that a dehydration-induced weight loss of 1 percent is enough to trigger dizziness, confusion, or other symptoms of low blood pressure.

 One especially important cause of low blood pressure is orthostatic hypotension, which is sometimes referred to as postural hypotension.
-This happens when blood pressure drops rapidly during changes to body position--usually when changing from sitting to standing--inducing classic signs that the blood pressure is too low, like dizziness, blurry vision, and fainting.
+This happens when blood pressure drops rapidly during changes in body position — usually when changing from sitting to standing — inducing classic signs that the blood pressure is too low, like dizziness, blurry vision, and fainting.

 Other important causes of low blood pressure include: